starlightrobotics/arcane-manual/README.md

 #### [SillyTavern](https://docs.sillytavern.app/)

-An open-source frontend for running Pygmalion models.
+An open-source frontend for running LLM models.
 Provides all the tools to customize your chatting experience.
 An extensive modification of TavernAI.

 Discord: [SillyTavern](https://discord.gg/sillytavern)

 #### [Oobabooga Text Generation WebUI](https://github.com/oobabooga/text-generation-webui)
-Shortened as Oobawooga, it is an interface in the same looks as Stable Diffusion.
-It has more features, and compatibility compared to KoboldAI running models locally, especially at smaller bit sizes.
-However, due to its frequent updates, it may be unstable at times.
+Oobabooga is a web interface.
+It has more features, and compatibility compared to KoboldAI running models locally.

 Discord: [Oobabooga](https://discord.gg/WKkMQYB4zu)